phptuts/learnaustintech/_posts/arduino/2017-09-11-arduino-passive-motion-sensor.md

 ![step1](/images/arduino/2017-09-11-arduino-passive-motion-sensor/step1.jpg)

-Step 2) Take the resistor and plug one end into (5, d) and the other end into (8, b).
+Step 2) Take the resistor and plug one end into (5, d) and the other end into (8, a).

 ![step2](/images/arduino/2017-09-11-arduino-passive-motion-sensor/step2.jpg)

-Step 3) Plug one end of the male to male jumper wire into (2, a).
-Take the other wire and plug it into (8, a).
+Step 3) Plug one end of the male to male jumper wire into (3, a).
+Take the other wire and plug it into (8, b).

 ![step3](/images/arduino/2017-09-11-arduino-passive-motion-sensor/step3.jpg)

-Step 4) Take the jumper wire plugged into (8, a) into arduino pin 7.
+Step 4) Plug the other end of the jumper wire plugged into (8, b) into arduino pin 7.

 ![step4](/images/arduino/2017-09-11-arduino-passive-motion-sensor/step4.jpg)

-Step 5) Take the other jumper wire and plug it into ground (gnd) in the arduino.
+Step 5) Take the other end of the second jumper wire and plug it into ground (gnd) in the arduino.

 ![step5](/images/arduino/2017-09-11-arduino-passive-motion-sensor/step5.jpg)